liferay-search/liferay-docs/en/deployment/articles/07-monitoring-liferay/01-monitoring-liferay-intro.markdown

 - Using the Visual VM tool and the JMX Console
 - Garbage Collection

-Read on to learn more about monitoring @product@!
+Read on to learn more about monitoring @sharepoint@!